zsiller38/CircuitPython/README.md

 ![spinningMetro_Optimized](https://github.com/zsiller38/CircuitPython/blob/master/Images/servocircuitpythonwiring.png?raw=true)

 ### Reflection
-This project was relativly easy because I had already done the lame project in arduino, so the code was very easy.
-The first time I did the project I did not have the buttons but intergrating the buttons was very easy.
+This project was relativly easy because I had already done the same project in arduino, so the code was very easy.
+The first time I did the project I did not have the buttons but intergrating the buttons was very easy all it required was some new wiring some help from a friend and a few extra lines of code.

 ## Rainbow distance sensor

 ### Description and Code
-Goal to change the color of a RBG light using and Ultrasonic sensor
+Goal to change the color of a RBG light using and Ultrasonic sensor.
+This is done by mapping the distance values onto RBG value spectrum.
+As the distance changes the map function will change the values of the RBG accordingly.

 ```python
 #Zachary Siller